 When we need to focus on something, it’s important to tune out distractions.
 But when seeking connection, motivation, or simply being present, tuning into our senses can be a rewarding gift we give ourselves and others.
 It’s a habit we can cultivate to make our moments memorable.
 Practicing and mastering the art of tuning in and tuning out makes our focused time more rewarding and the times we want to remember more memorable.

-Take a few moments this week to practice this art of paying attention to your senses.
+Take a few moments this week to practice this art of tuning in and pay attention to your senses.
 How and when you need to tune in or out is up to your individual preference.
 But honing this skill makes us more productive, creates more meaning, and contributes to our overall wellness.
 Give it a go-pay attention and use ALL your senses to make your life and moments more memorable.